ovh/docs/pages/cloud/private-cloud/private_gateway/guide.en-gb.md

 ---
 title: Enable the Private Gateway
 slug: private-gateway
-excerpt: Learn how to enable Private Gateway infrastructure Hosted Private Cloud
+excerpt: Learn how to enable Private Gateway on a Hosted Private Cloud infrastructure
 section: OVHcloud Features
 hidden: true
 ---